コンテンツにスキップ

 インスタから見る!神奈川県お勧めの美術館・博物館

-A photo that catches your eye, a photo that gives you a nostalgic feeling, a landscape that makes you want to take a photo yourself...The feeling you get when you actually see a photo that captivates you is even greater.
-When you want to go on a trip or just go out, but you can't decide where to go.
-Of course, it's good to decide what you want to do and then look for a destination, but it's also more exciting to choose the scenery you want to see and then head to your destination.
-In such cases, Instagram can be of great help.
-This time, we will be introducing art galleries and museums that operate official Instagram accounts that are spectacular to see, along with actual photos posted.
-Why not enjoy the beautiful art in the frame first with your eyes through the screen, and then once you arrive at the site, enjoy it with all your five senses?
+A photo that catches your eye, a nostalgic one, a landscape that makes you want to take a photo yourself...the feeling of actually seeing that captivating photograph is especially strong.
+You might be thinking about a trip or a quick outing, but can't decide on a destination.
+While it's certainly great to decide what you want to do before searching for a destination, it's also exciting to choose the scenery you want to see and then head to your destination.
+Instagram is a great tool for situations like these.
+Here, we'll introduce art museums and museums with impressive official Instagram accounts, along with photos they've actually posted.
+Why not first enjoy the beautiful art captured in the frame through the screen, and then use all five senses once you arrive at the destination?

-This museum, which has been in existence since the late Showa period, has a collection of over 10,000 items.
-Dolls created in different eras from over 100 countries around the world are gathered in one place, making it a facility that can be enjoyed by both adults and children.
+This museum, which has been in operation since the late Showa period, has a collection of over 10,000 dolls from over 100 countries and different eras gathered together in one place, making it a facility that can be enjoyed by people of all ages.

-From dolls brought to life by Living National Treasures to new members symbolizing modern-day "Cool Japan."
-From traditional to avant-garde, cute to surreal, you'll be greeted by unique faces!
+From dolls brought to life by Living National Treasures to new members who represent modern "Cool Japan," a unique cast of characters from the traditional to the avant-garde, cute to the surreal will be waiting to greet you!

-You can also check out information on special exhibitions and projects on this Instagram page.
-Currently, you can take a peek at the special exhibition ``The Magic of Light: Enchanted Dollhouse,'' which began displaying in April.
+You can also check their Instagram for information on special exhibitions and projects.
+Currently, you can get a glimpse of the special exhibition "The Magic of Light: An Enchanted Dollhouse," which began in April.

-You can't stop scrolling through the photos, from elaborate dollhouses that look like they've been cut out of the good old Japanese scenery, to fantastical dollhouses that look like they're straight out of a picture book!
-Please visit us and be amazed at the actual size.
+From elaborate creations that look like they've been cut straight out of the scenery of good old Japan to fantastical dollhouses that look like they've jumped out of a storybook, you won't be able to stop scrolling through the photos!
+Be sure to visit the site and be amazed by the size of the actual items.

 TEL: 045-671-9361